romainbsl/playground-swZFUgoK/markdowns/article.md

 ### Arithmetic operators

 To overload the `+` operator we need the implement the function `plus`, with the keyword `operator`.
-This function takes one parameter of the same type as the object that is applied, `Point`.
+This function takes one parameter of any kind.

 ```kotlin
 // Here how to provide `+` operator on our object Point